 **Variations: — Change up the game by playing with water balloons or by dividing teams into sub groups of two players that hold beach towels instead of blankets.

 Decorate Practice Tee Shirts — Gather a set of colored fabric markers.
 Give everyone a plain white tee shirt and have them write their name (and number) on the back.
 Then pass the shirts around so that everyone gets to help decorate each others’.

 Tie Dye Volleyball Socks — Fun socks are part of volleyball culture.
 Give everyone a pair of white socks and set up a tie dye station to make some unique legwear!

 Watch a Volleyball Movie — Want something a little less active?
 Have your guests gather to watch the volleyball themed movie, All You’ve Got.

 Send your guests home with a memento of the day.
 If you colored tee shirts or socks, these can double as great souvenirs.
 Here are a few more ideas:

 Personalized Volleyball Min Tins

 Hope you found some helpful ideas on this page.

 Enjoy the party!

-If you enjoyed these volleyball party ideas, you might also enjoy these parties:
+If you enjoyed these volleyball party ideas, be sure to take a look at our Pinterest page!You might also enjoy these parties: